Supporting Women’s Well-Being, Education and Civic Engagement Improves Societies

 I’ve been working on a post encouraging the growth of visual sociology.
-I will share that with you soon.
 Visual sociology refers to representing sociological knowledge through photographs, charts, videos and other visual media.
-In that spirit, I thought I would reblog this US AID infographic.
-It demonstrates the importance of improving women’s education, economic contribution, political power and health in developing countries through international assistance programs.
-[Text below for our vision impaired members.]
+In that spirit, I share this US AID infographic.

 The infographic reads: “A woman multiplies the impact of an investment made in her future by extending benefits to the world around her, creating a better life for her family and building a strong community.
 Some sobering statistics: